Heartland Championship: Osborne Taonga

-In 2021 a new challenger trophy for the Heartland Championship teams, named after 16-test All Black Bill Osborne was announced.
+In 2021, a new challenge trophy for the Heartland Championship teams was announced, named after 16-test All Black Bill Osborne.
 It would follow similar rules to the Ranfurly Shield.

 The Osborne Taonga was designed and created by Otaki-based Kaiwhakaairo (carver) and artist Jason Hina (Ngā Rauru Kiitahi, Te Atihaunui ā Pāpārangi, Ngāti Apa, Ngāpuhi, Ngāti Kauwhata and Ngāti Raukawa) and fellow carver Bill Doyle, who created the Tū Kotahi Aotearoa trophy.

+The 5th ranked team from the 2021 Heartland Championship regular season, Poverty Bay, was the inaugural winner of this trophy after beating the 6th placed Mid Canterbury by 33 points to 26.
+Poverty Bay therefore earned the right to defend the trophy in the 2022 Heartland Championship season.

 Ian Kirkpatrick Medal

-From 2022, the Heartland Championship Player of the Year award will be awarded a medal named after the former All Blacks captain, Ian Kirkpatrick.
+Since 2022, the Heartland Championship Player of the Year award has been awarded a medal named after former All Blacks captain Ian Kirkpatrick.